Is it free-market indoctrination, or just plain

 · In the meantime, white students accounted for 32.4 percent of charter students.
 Statewide, 62.7 percent.

-Keep in mind that one percentage accounts for almost 10,000 students.
+Keep in mind that one percentage point accounts for almost 10,000 students.

 Copyright © 2016 Daniel Steven Miller